fruiframework/frui/README.md

 ## Credits

 Frui wouldn't exist without Flutter and its widget architecture, which inspired Frui's API.
+Thank you!

 Frui also wouldn't exist without prior work done on Druid - which powers most of the back-end.
 Many widgets share some of the implementation details with it as well.

-Thank you!
+Thank you a lot!

 ## License